the8472/stitch-animation/README.md

 ## Dependencies

-*Note:* The ffmpeg and ffmpeg-sys rust crates are currently being updated and require current FFmpeg libraries.
+*Note:* The ffmpeg and ffmpeg-sys rust crates are currently being updated and require up-to-date FFmpeg libraries.
 Building works out of the box on Arch Linux.
 Ubuntu's FFmpeg packages on the other hand are too old.

 *runtime:*

 * ffmpeg >= 3.2 or libav* equivalents
-* x86-64 CPU, motion detection loops are implemented using x86-specific SIMD instructions
+* x86-64 CPU with SSSE3 instruction set. motion detection loops are implemented using x86-specific SIMD instructions

 *build time:*